ibinti/ko4js/node_express/Readme.md

 # Nodejs Express Server Example in Kotlin

-## To build js code in the terminal
+## To build ibinti.js in the terminal
 ```
 ./gradlew
 ```